junowilderness/mathjax/README.txt

 INSTALLATION
 ============
-1. Download and install the "Libraries API" module: uncompress the "libraries" folder, copy it to your "modules" directory, and enable it under Administer >> Site building >> Modules. http://drupal.org/project/libraries
+1. Download and install the "Libraries API" module: uncompress the "libraries" folder, copy it to your "modules" directory, and enable it (for instance using the Modules button in the toolbar). http://drupal.org/project/libraries

 2. Place the "mathjax" folder in your "modules" directory (e.g. sites/all/modules/mathjax).